How to Create New Sheets for Each Row in Excel (4 Easy Methods)

 • Select the Name option and click OK.

-• You will see five new sheets will be created in the Sheet Name Bar with the name of each row.
+• You will see new sheets in the Sheet Name Bar, each with the name of a row.

 Using Excel Pivot Table to Create New Sheets for Each Row

-• To start the approach, go to the Developer tab and click on Visual Basic.
-If you don’t have that, you have to enable the Developer tab.
-Or You can also press ‘Alt+F11’ for opening the Visual Basic Editor.
+• Go to the Developer tab and click on Visual Basic.
+(If you don’t see it, enable the Developer tab, or press ‘Alt+F11’ to open the Visual Basic Editor).

 Embedding VBA Code